Club and Organization COVID-19 Information

 - Use of Student Activities Fees (SAF) for hybrid and online events.

 - There is no change to use of fees for activities and events, and the overall budget has not been reduced.

-- In general, there will be a reduced number of in-room attendees allowed in each location.
-As a result, RSOs using SAF should do their best to make ticket distribution equitable/available for all students (i.e., well-advertised, not limited to club members, etc.)
+- In general, not all students will be on campus daily, so RSO's using SAF should do their best to make ticket distribution equitable/available for all students (i.e., well-advertised, not limited to club members, etc.)

-- RSOs using SAF should also allow for virtual attendees by streaming and making materials available online or for pick up.
+- RSOs using SAF should be mindful to allow for virtual attendees by streaming and making materials available online or for pick up.